spud/manifesto_docs/user_guide/development/filesystem.rst

       The popup window for media selection used by the editor _link_browser.php
-      The popup window for link creation used by the editor cronmaster.php
+      The popup window for link creation used by the editor index.php
-      The default script used by cron to trigger scheduled tasks index.php
       The default script page